hashicorp/vagrant/docs/systems.md

 * **Halting** - Shutting down the machine gracefully
 * **Mounting Shared Folders** - Creating, mounting, and setting up the permissions for shared folders.
+* **Enabling Host Only Networks** - Preparing and enabling host only networks on specified interfaces.

 This list will surely grow as Vagrant grows.
 For now, to implement a custom operating system implementation, only the above two features need to be implemented.